wendlers/pyscmpd/README.md

 Main features currently supported:

 * Browse predefined set of favorite users  (see "~/.pyscmpd/pyscmpd.conf")
+* Browse predefined set of favorite groups (see "~/.pyscmpd/pyscmpd.conf")
+* Browse the favorite tracks of a predefined set of users (see "~/.pyscmpd/pyscmpd.conf")
 * Browse a set of random users as provided by soundcloud API
 * Browse a set of random groups as provided by soundcloud API
 * Add tracks to current play-list